CogPlatform/Notes/src/RemoteLogin.md

+> [!CAUTION]
-Remote desktop can be a security hole, so we must be careful, especially for lab machines!!!
+> Remote desktop can be a security hole, so we must be careful, especially for lab machines!!!
 This should only take a few minutes.

-We can use Zerotier to access machines using a secure and private IP address, and we then run SSH and nomachine only within the Zerotier network to allow terminal and GUI access, both using SSH keys only.
-This is much more secure than using the normal remote desktops.
+We use Zerotier private network to access machines using a secure and private IP address, and we run SSH and nomachine only within the Zerotier network to allow terminal and GUI access, both using SSH keys only.
+This is much more secure than using the normal remote desktop software.

-# Steps
+# A - Software

-## Zerotier (needed for NoMachine and SSH)
+## 1 - Zerotier (needed for NoMachine and SSH)

 1. Install ZeroTier: `curl -s https://install.zerotier.com | sudo bash`
 2. Get details: `sudo zerotier-cli info`
 3. If you know the network ID: `sudo zerotier-cli join #ID`
 4. Register this to CogPlatform network <https://my.zerotier.com>

-## No Machine
+## 2 - No Machine

 No machine is a fast cross-platform remote desktop that can be secured by zerotier:

 5. Install NoMachine: https://downloads.nomachine.com/linux/?id=1

-## SSHD (macOS and Linux)
+## 3 - SSHD (macOS and Linux)

 6. FOR SSHD: Install openssh-server `sudo apt install openssh-server` -- you may need to use Ubuntu settings to enable, otherwise `sudo systemctl enable ssh`
 7. FOR SSHD: Configure `/etc/ssh/sshd_config` to only listen to the Zerotier IP for this machine via `ListenAddress`, e.g. `ListenAddress 172.22.22.22`

-# Setup NoMachine to Secure Login
+# B - Setup NoMachine to Secure Login

 See https://kb.nomachine.com/AR02L00785 for instructions.
 Basically copy a public key to `~/.nx/config/authorized.crt` file to register that key to NX.